2024 BottomLine

 Medicare

 All wages are taxable, with a 1.45% tax rate for both employee and employer.
-Employers should withhold an additional 0.9% on wages exceeding $200,000.
+Employers should withhold an additional 0.9% from employee's wages exceeding $200,000.
 There is no employer match on the additional 0.9%.

 Federal Unemployment tax is 6% with most employers receiving a credit reduction of 5.4%, taxing at 0.6% on the first $7,000 in wages.